pairshaped/curlingio-docs/blog/2026-03-26-live-admin-without-javascript.md

 **Flash messages disappearing.** Save operations on discounts and affiliate fees navigate to the list page and show a flash.
 But we also added "clear flash on navigation."
 The save set the flash, then called `NavigateTo`, which cleared it.
 The fix was to set the flash *after* the navigation resolved.

+## What We Got for Free

+BEAM's hot code loading applies to server components.
+When the dev watcher recompiles a module, the running process picks up the new code on the next message.
+The WebSocket stays connected, the session state is preserved, and the next click or navigation renders the updated view.
+We didn't build this.
+We didn't configure it.
+We noticed it working one day during development and realized the BEAM had been doing it the whole time.

 ## Why Not SSR or a SPA?

 ### Over SSR